Seirdy/seirdy.one/content/posts/website-best-practices.md

 6. Create a lossy AVIF image from the cropped full-color PNG, and include it in the `<picture>` element if it's smaller than the WebP.
 If color isn't important, use the YUV400 color space.
 7. If the image is too light, repeat for a dark version of the image to display according to a `prefers-color-scheme: dark` media query.

+In general, avoid loading images just for decoration.
+Only use an image if it has a clear purpose that significantly adds to the content in a way that text can't replace, and provide alt-text as a fallback.
+Any level of detail that isn't necessary for getting the point across should be removed by lossy compression and cropping.

+If you want to include a profile photo (e.g., if your website is part of the IndieWeb and uses an [h-card](https://microformats.org/wiki/h-card)), I recommend re-using one of your favicons.
+Doing so should be harmless since most browsers will fetch and cache favicons anyway.

+If you really want to take PNG optimization to the next level, try [Efficient Compression Tool](https://github.com/fhanau/Efficient-Compression-Tool).

 {{< codefigure id="png-pipeline" >}}

 {{< codecaption lang="shell">}}